spinrag/hubitat/README.md

 # Spinrag Hubitat Drivers

-This repository contains custom Hubitat Elevation drivers developed and maintained by [Chris Ogden](https://github.com/spinrag) / Spinrag, LLC.
+This repository contains custom Hubitat Elevation drivers developed and maintained by [Chris Ogden](https://github.com/ChrisOgden) / [spinrag](https://github.com/spinrag).
 These drivers are designed to enable integrations and capabilities not natively available in Hubitat — with a focus on local execution, stability, and simplicity.

 ---